PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Slide the heat shrink on the soldering and use the **heat gun** to secure it.

 - First the red one which make sure <ins>no contact can be made between the 2 pins</ins>.
-- Second the black one to insulate from outside environnement
+- Second the black one to insulate from outside environment

 ![Led_Assy_heat_shrink2](images/Led_Assy_heat_shrink2.JPG "Led_Assy_heat_shrink2")